pouria-faraji/paai/README.md

 The web framework used for building APIs in Python is [FastAPI](https://fastapi.tiangolo.com/).

-There is an API endpoint which receives data from the *generator*, validates it and transform it into a `DeviceMessage`, so all device types can have a same data model.
+There is an API endpoint which receives data from the *generator*, validates it and transform it into a `DeviceMessage` class, so all device types can have a same data model.
 A sample *DeviceMessage* is like the following:
 ```json
 {
     "device_id": "1",